Andy Roberts reveals how West Indies unleashed pace quartet concept

-Sir Andy Roberts reveals how Windies' pace-quartet concept started during Packer's World Series Cricket
+Former cricketer Sir Andy Roberts reveals how West Indies' pace-quartet - Roberts, Holding, Croft and Garner - concept started during Packer's World Series Cricket

 Sir Andy Roberts never played at the Cricket Club of India in his 10-year international career to enjoy a standing ovation, but he got plenty of applause on Saturday from Mumbai's cricketing fraternity at the club's CK Nayudu Hall.

 Andy Roberts, Michael Holding, Colin Croft and Joel Garner